HanoverStatsLabs/resources/labs/Lab4Instructions.md

 - In RStudio, go to `File > New Project > Version Control > Git`.
 - Paste this URL in: `https://github.com/HanoverStatsLabs/Lab-Data-Import.git`
-- Press Tab go to the next field --- it should auto-complete the directory name.
+- Press Tab to go to the next field --- it should auto-complete the directory name.
 - Make sure the parent directory is the correct one.
 - Click `Create Project`.
 - Your Files pane should now show the provided files, in particular a file titled `Lab4Report.Rmd`.
 Click the file name to edit the file.